THROWBACK: Mohanlal's Narasimham Location

 The Team

-A group picture of the main team members. (from right to left) scenarist Ranjith, director Shaji Kailas, Mohanlal, and producer Antony Perumbavoor.
+A group picture of the main team members.
+From right to left, scenarist Ranjith, director Shaji Kailas, Mohanlal, and producer Antony Perumbavoor.

 Achu With Nari